Five things to know about Kiev’s ATACMS

 Caitlin Johnstone, November 20, 2024

-British tabloid exclusive reveals that Sir Keir – his permanently puzzled look that of a man unable to know what genocide looks like even when livestreamed to the world – has the Russian president quaking in his ski boots.
+British tabloid exclusive reveals that Sir Keir – his permanently puzzled look that of a man unable to know what a genocide looks like even when livestreamed to the world – has the Russian president quaking in his ski boots.

 *

-Third, while ATACMS striking inside Russia may be fleabites, they’d cross a red line publicly set out by Vladimir Putin, Sergey Lavrov, Sergei Shoigu et al. The RF has amended its constitution to allow use of nuclear weapons on a non nuclear state.
-Moreover, those same leaders have spelt out – this is what the Mirror headline above is getting at – that an ATACMS strike inside her borders would, since such a thing would require hands-on NATO involvement, place Russia at war – hot war – with the West.
+Third, while ATACMS striking inside Russia may be fleabites, they’d cross a red line publicly set out by Vladimir Putin, Sergey Lavrov, Sergei Shoigu et al. The RF has amended its constitution to allow use, in extremis, of nuclear weapons on a non nuclear state.
+4

+It still does.
 We live in interesting times.

 * * *